 The long Presidents Day weekend adds a boost of extra fun to a chilly month and is a great opportunity to explore new destinations in the Northern Virginia and Washington DC region.
 We’ve rounded up presidential destinations and annual events that offer fun for all ages over the three-day weekend.

 Trace George Washington's Life in Virginia

 George Washington’s Mount Vernon, Alexandria, Virginia

 If you can only visit one George Washington site in Northern Virginia, take a trip to his beloved home, Mount Vernon.
 Washington spent much of his life here.
 He lived at the mansion both before and after his time as a General in the Revolutionary War, and his two terms as the first President of the United States.

 It is fun to explore the beautifully preserved home and grounds.
-A mix of indoor and outdoor activities give you plenty of options on a chilly day and make Mount Vernon an excellent place to visit with kids.
+A mix of indoor and outdoor activities give you options on a chilly day and make Mount Vernon an excellent place to visit with kids.